-35. Object.
+- 35. Object.
 The RAA Medal is the highest acclaim that the Association bestows and will only be awarded in cases of exceptional merit.
-It is in recognition of continuing exceptional meritorious service and extraordinary support to the Royal Artillery Association as a whole.

-36. Guidelines.
-The Award will represent the highest acclaim that the RAA can bestow and will only be awarded in cases of exceptional merit.

-a.
-Those eligible to receive this Award should already hold both the RAA Certificate of Appreciation and Certificate of Merit.

-c.
-The Award should not be regarded as an annual award.

-37. Submitting Nominations.
-Branches/Sections are to submit nominations to their Regional Representatives for their endorsement prior to forwarding the application to Artillery House.
-Nominations are normally initiated by branches and must reach Artillery House by 15th January each year.
+It is in recognition of continuing exceptional meritorious service and extraordinary support to the Royal Artillery Association as a whole. - 36.
+Guidelines.
+The Award will represent the highest acclaim that the RAA can bestow and will only be awarded in cases of exceptional merit. - a.
+Those eligible to receive this Award should already hold both the RAA Certificate of Appreciation and Certificate of Merit. - c.
+The Award should not be regarded as an annual award. - 37.
+Submitting Nominations.
+Branches/Sections are to submit nominations to their Regional Representatives (via the District Representative where applicable) for their endorsement prior to forwarding the application to Artillery House.
+Nominations are normally initiated by branches and must reach Artillery House by 15th January each year. - 38.
+Selection.

-38. Selection.
 Selection of individuals for this award will be made by the NEC at its spring meeting.

-39. Announcement of Recipient.
-Shortly after the recipient has been selected, Artillery House informs the Branch Chairman who initiated the nomination and asks him to arrange for the individual concerned to be present at the RA Assembly to receive his / her award.

-40. The Award.
+For this award, the nomination will be scored out of 10 by each NEC member.
+An average score of 8/10 (80%) is required for successful selection. - 39.
+Announcement of Recipient.
+Shortly after the recipient has been selected, Artillery House informs the Branch Chairman who initiated the nomination and asks him to arrange for the individual concerned to be present at the RA Assembly to receive his / her award. - 40.
+The Award.
 The Award is a gold medal suitably inscribed that hangs on a regimental ribbon to be worn around the neck.
-The recipient will also receive a certificate signed by the Chairman.

-41. Presentation.
-The award is presented at the RA Assembly.

-42. Posthumous Awards.
+The recipient will also receive a certificate signed by the Chairman. - 41.
+Presentation.
+The award is presented at the RA Assembly. - 42.
+Posthumous Awards.
 Posthumous nominations will not be accepted, however if a nominee dies before receiving an award, the award will presented to his / her family or nominated next of kin.

+For all the scored awards do we need to stipulate that scores will be sent to Cas in advance of the meeting.
+We can they spot and plan for any contentious issues - as above